-- (4) Despite anything in this Act, except subsection (5), or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 1993, a double tax agreement has effect in relation to- - (a) income tax: - (b) any other tax imposed by this Act: - (c) the exchange of information that relates to a tax, as defined in paragraphs (a)(i) to (v) of the definition of tax in section 3 of the Tax Administration Act 1994. - 192.
+- (4) Despite anything in this Act, except subsection (5), or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 1993, a double tax agreement has effect in relation to- - (a) income tax: - (b) any other tax imposed by this Act: - (c) the exchange of information that relates to a tax, as defined in paragraphs (a)(i) to (v) of the definition of tax in section 3 of the Tax Administration Act 1994. - 195.
 The Court of Appeal in CIR v ER Squibb & Sons (NZ) Ltd (1992) 14 NZTC 9,146 (CA) at 9,154 said this means that "wherever and to the extent that there is any difference between the domestic legislation and the double tax agreement provision, the agreement has overriding effect".
-This means the domestic legislation must be read together with the relevant DTA articles. - 193.
-When a person who is tax resident in New Zealand under domestic law is deemed to be resident in another country for the purposes of a DTA, the person remains liable to New Zealand income tax on their worldwide income on the basis of their residence here.
-However, the liability is modified by any restrictions the DTA imposes on New Zealand's right to tax persons who are deemed to be resident in the other country for the purposes of the DTA.
+This means the domestic legislation must be read together with the relevant DTA articles. - 196.
+When a person who is tax resident in New Zealand under domestic law is deemed to be resident in another country for the purposes of a DTA, the person remains liable to New Zealand income tax on their worldwide income on the basis of their tax residence here under domestic law.
+However, the liability is modified by any restrictions the DTA imposes on New Zealand's right to tax persons who are deemed to be resident in the other country for the purposes of the DTA. - 197.
 For example, if the person receives a dividend from a New Zealand resident company, the resident withholding tax (RWT) on the dividend would be calculated on the basis of the normal rate, but would be subject to the limitation the DTA imposes on New Zealand's right to tax dividends derived by someone deemed to be resident of the DTA partner for DTA purposes.
-In most cases, the amount of tax that could be levied in New Zealand could not exceed 15% of the gross amount of the dividend. - 194.
-The DTA residence articles are relevant only for the purposes of the DTAs.
-Someone who is resident in two countries under the domestic tax laws of those countries remains resident in both countries for other tax purposes (for example, GST).
+In most cases, the amount of tax that could be levied in New Zealand could not exceed 15% of the gross amount of the dividend.13 - 198.
+Another example is someone who is tax resident in New Zealand under domestic law but deemed to be tax resident in another country for the purposes of a DTA, and who has a bond portfolio.
+As the person remains tax resident in New Zealand under domestic law, the FA rules apply and must be used to calculate the person's income in respect of the portfolio, with the DTA rates then being applied to that income.
+Because the person is tax resident in New Zealand under domestic law, the income is not "non-resident passive income", so the withholding tax limitation in s DA 2(5) does not apply to deny the person the ability to claim any relevant deductions for expenditure incurred in deriving the income (for example, portfolio management fees).